Congress set to confirm Biden’s electoral win over Trump

 House Republican lawmakers are signing on to objections to the electoral votes in six states — Arizona, Georgia, Nevada, Michigan, Pennsylvania and Wisconsin.

-Arizona will likely be the first to be disputed as the state tallies are announced in alphabetical order, and Cruz has said he will join House Republicans in objecting to that state.
+Arizona will likely be the first to be disputed as the state tallies are announced in alphabetical order.
+Cruz has said he will join House Republicans in objecting to that state, even as he acknowledged the effort will not have the votes to succeed.

 Hawley has said he will object to the election results from Pennsylvania, almost ensuring a second two-hour debate despite resistance from the state’s Republican senator, Pat Toomey, who said the tally of Biden’s win is accurate.

+Sen. Kelly Loeffler may challenge the results in her state of Georgia.
+She was defeated in Georgia’s runoff to Warnock, but can remain a senator until he is sworn into office.

+The other Senate runoff race between Republican David Perdue and Democrat Jon Ossoff remained too early to call Wednesday, though Ossoff declared he won.
+Perdue, who was seeking reelection, is ineligible to vote in the Senate because his term expired with the start of the new Congress Sunday.

-Democrats have the majority in the House and the Republican-led Senate is divided over the issue.
+Democrats have the majority in the House, while the Republican-led Senate is divided over the issue.
 Bipartisan majorities in both chambers are expected to soundly reject the objections.

-The group led by Cruz is vowing to object unless Congress agreed to form a commission to investigate the election, but that seems unlikely.
+The group led by Cruz is vowing to object unless Congress agrees to form a commission to investigate the election, but that seems unlikely.

-Trump has vowed to “fight like hell” to stay in office.
-He said at a rally in Georgia the electors voting for Biden are “not gonna take this White House!”
+Those with Cruz are Sens.
+Ron Johnson of Wisconsin, James Lankford of Oklahoma, Steve Daines of Montana, John Kennedy of Louisiana, Marsha Blackburn of Tennessee, Mike Braun of Indiana, Cynthia Lummis of Wyoming, Roger Marshall of Kansas, Bill Hagerty of Tennessee and Tommy Tuberville of Alabama.

 Many of the Republicans challenging the results said they are trying to give voice to voters back home who don’t trust the outcome of the election and want to see the lawmakers fighting for Trump.